The display declaration

 display: list-item

-display: list-item means that the element is displayed as a list-item, which mainly means that it has a bullet in front of it (like an UL), except in Explorer 5 on Mac where it gets a number (like an OL).
+display: list-item means that the element is displayed as a list-item, which mainly means that it has a bullet in front of it (like an UL), except in IE 5 on Mac where it gets a number (like an OL).
 The numbers are buggy: all previous LI's in the page count as one, so this example starts with number 5 (the screenshot was made before I inserted my compatibility-LI's).

 Live example: